mqopen/mqguard/README.md

 mqguard is tool for health monitoring and diagnostic of MQTT network.
 It is able to warn user about IoT device errors and provide real time diagnostic service.

+## Install

+Right now, mqguard is in development version only.
+You have to clone this repository and install it manually.
+Run following command from mqguard directory:

+    $ sudo python3 setupy.py install

+Alternatively, you can install mqguard in development mode.

+    $ sudo pip3 install -e .

+You can learn more about [pip development mode](https://packaging.python.org/en/latest/distributing/#working-in-development-mode).

 ## Options

+mqguard accepts several command line options.

  - `-c`, `--config` - Specify configuration file.
 Default `/etc/mqguard.conf`.
  - `-v`, `--verbose` - Verbose mode.